 The initial idea was to shoot some promotional content to help support the reunion, but she unexpectedly became more and more interested in their story, and eventually decided to make a full documentary film about the band.
 It took Chelsea two crowdfunding campaigns on Kickstarter, the support of many filmmaking professionals and a total of 7 years of hard work to get this amazing film done, and what she has put together is much more than just a tribute feature about The Matches: this is primarily a factual document about how the music industry really works, what challenges your favourite musicians face in the digital age of music and where all the money from record sales is really going.

-Bleeding Audio premiered at 16 film festivals in 2020 and 2021 and won seven awards so far, including Best Music Documentary at the Oxford Film Festival, and much more is yet to come, as you’ll learn in this interview with the brilliant blue-haired film director and producer Chelsea Christer.
+Bleeding Audio premiered at 16 film festivals and won seven awards, including Best Music Documentary at the Oxford Film Festival, and much more is yet to come, as you’ll learn in this interview with the brilliant blue-haired film director and producer Chelsea Christer.

-Everyone who’s ever bought a record in their life should absolutely give this amazing documentary a watch.
+Everyone who’s ever bought a record in their life should give this documentary a watch.

 I have known The Matches as a fan and friend for a long time.
 In 2014, they let me know that they were going to do this reunion, and I offered to help promote it and do some little marketing videos to help get the word out, but as I was interviewing them for these videos, I basically learned a lot more about their story and how it was remarkably similar to many other artists journeys, but also it was just this really unique and tumultuous time in the music industry.
 And I thought it was a great opportunity to tell their story and give them credit where credit was due in my humble opinion.
 But I also wanted to tell a bigger story that many people could relate to and maybe get a better understanding of what music was like during that weird time in the first 00s.